Loading…

 How AI for dog walkers and pet sitters in Australia handles bookings, routing, client updates and reviews across Pawshake, Mad Paws and your own clients.

-Dog walking and pet sitting looks simple from the outside.
-Inside the business, it's a constant stream of bookings, keys, schedules, vet notes, allergy notes and client updates.
-AI for dog walkers and pet sitters takes the admin tax off your evenings so you can grow the client base without burning out.
+AI for dog walkers and pet sitters takes that admin tax off your evenings, so you can grow the client base without burning out.

 A focused set of workflows covers most of the value for a typical AI pet care business.